neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

   - `Content`: The actual content of the element.
   - `Padding`: Space between the content and the border of the element.
   - `Border`: The border of the element.
   - `Margin`: The space around the border and other elements.
-An empty/ outermost area around the border area, separates the element from its neighbors.
+An empty / outermost area around the border area, separates the element from its neighbors.

 - [ ] Explain how we can change from `content-box` to `border-box` with the `box-sizing` property: